Skip to Main Content

 Feminism: Questions for Analysis

 Feminist criticism is concerned with "...the ways in which literature (and other cultural productions) reinforce or undermine the economic, political, social, and psychological oppression of women" (Tyson).
-Purdue OWL
+OPEN WA

 • Is the author male or female?